Bob Gaglardi School of Business and Economics

 Bio

-Rod is the President and CEO of First Truck Centre – Western Canada’s largest Freightliner, Western Star heavy & medium duty truck dealer and Thomas Built Bus supplier serving Canadian clients for over 40 years and currently operates out of 13 dealerships across Western Canada.
-Prior to running First Truck Centres, Rod was the President and CEO of Horizon North Logistics from 2014 until its sale to a Fairfax Financial company in 2020.
+Rod is the President and CEO of Velocity Truck Centres Canada (formerly First Truck Centre) – Western Canada’s largest heavy- and medium-duty truck and bus dealership serving Canadian clients for over 40 years.
+Velocity Truck Centres is part of the Velocity Vehicle Group that now operates over 90 locations across North America.
+Prior to running First Truck Centre, Rod was the President and CEO of Horizon North Logistics from 2014 until its sale to a Fairfax Financial company in 2020.
 From 2010 to 2012, he was the President and CEO of ZCL Composites Inc. From 2005 to 2010 he was co-founder and managing director of Northern Plains Capital Corporation, a Calgary-based private-equity firm focused on investing in the oil field and energy-industrial companies.
 From 1991 to 2004, Rod worked in a variety of roles at Peters & Co, ARC Financial Corporation, and RBC Dominion Securities.
 Rod has an HBA (Honors) from Wilfrid Laurier University, a CFA, and an MBA (Ivey Scholar) from the University of Western Ontario.
 He has served on more than two dozen public, private, and not-for-profit boards, and is currently a member of the Young Presidents’ Organization, the Business Council of Alberta, and the Business Council of British Columbia.

 Amanda Hobson